-Para-canoe world champion Amanda Reynolds will commence her quest for a place in the 2016 Paralympic Games team at the combined Oceania Championships and Grand Prix 2 regatta in Adelaide tomorrow.
+Para-canoe world champion Amanda Reynolds will commence her quest for a place at the Rio 2016 Paralympic Games at the combined Oceania Championships and Grand Prix 2 regatta in Adelaide, SA, tomorrow (12 February).

-This week’s event will form the first of two selection trials with the National Sprint Championships in Perth to follow from the 2 to 6 March.
+This week’s event will form the first of two selection trials, with the National Sprint Championships in Perth, WA, to follow (2-6 March).

-For that reason, Reynolds elected to move to the Gold Coast at the end of last year’s international season to work closer with National Para-canoe Head Coach Andrea King.
+For that reason, Reynolds elected to move to the Gold Coast, QLD, at the end of last year’s international season to work more closely with Head Coach Andrea King.

-“I have been focusing on my strength work and getting stronger, along with improving my control and technique which should increase my longevity in paddling,” Reynolds said.
+“I have been focussing on my strength work and getting stronger, along with improving my control and technique, which should increase my longevity in paddling,” Reynolds said.

 “I am very excited to show off my new rainbow boat,” Reynolds said.

 “It is about demonstrating that elite athletes can have fun at the same time.”

 The name came about after Reynolds was inspired by the story of boxer James ‘Buster’ Douglas and pilot Douglas Bader.